Well-Founded Fear

 Well-Founded Fear is a 2000 documentary film from directors Shari Robertson and Michael Camerini.
-The film takes its title from the formal definition of a refugee under the UN Convention Relating to the Status of Refugees, as a person who deserves protection, "owing to a well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group, or political opinion.”
+The film takes its title from the formal definition of a refugee under the UN Convention Relating to the Status of Refugees, as a person who deserves protection, "owing to a well-founded fear of persecution for reasons of race, religion, nationality, membership of a particular social group or political opinion.”
 The film analyzes the US asylum process by following several asylum applicants and asylum officers through actual INS interviews.

-According to Barbara Abrash the film is a stunning example of documentary filmmaking.

 Synopsis

 On average, only one in two hundred asylum applicants is ever admitted as a refugee to the U.S. A refugee is defined as someone afraid to return home for fear of persecution on account of race, religion, nationality, social group or political opinion.
 Any foreign citizen who is able to find a path into the U.S. is eligible to apply for refugee protection in the form of political asylum.
 At the time of filming, the former Immigration and Naturalization Service (INS) handled all requests for asylum.

 Behind the doors of the asylum office lies a dramatic real-life stage where American ideals about human rights collide with the nearly impossible task of trying to know the truth.
 The film shows the closed corridors of the INS for an extraordinary close-up look at what has been called the Ellis Island of the 21st Century.
 It is an intimate world never before seen on screen—asylum officers, lawyers, translators, economic migrants, legitimate refugees looking for protection, all focused on the confidential interviews that are the heart of the asylum process.

 Cases examined within the film involve individuals originating from China, El Salvador, Albania, Nigeria, Romania, Algeria, France and Russia.
 The film reveals the challenges of determining the validity of claims made in the asylum interview process.

 The film closes with several onscreen statements about how the asylum application process has changed since filming.
 Congress passed legislation which reduces the number of people who are eligible to apply for asylum.
 The legislation also jails individuals arriving at U.S. borders requesting asylum.
 Additionally, the legislation limited an individual's right to appeal some of the decisions from asylum officers.